sonamkshenoy/sonamkshenoy.github.io/README.md

 ## More about my blog:
 Here, you can find my collection of paintings.
-There's also a feature to chat online with anyone who is present at the same time on that particular page (chat page).
+There's also a feature to ***chat online realtime*** with anyone who is present at the same time on that particular page (chat page).
 This has been built using web sockets.

 There is plenty of scope for improvement and also, a lot more left to add on!
 I would be extremely glad to hear your feedback so that the blog can be further enhanced!